Sorry, But These 7 Nail Products Are A Scam

 Nail hardener

-R29 rates Mii Nourish & Nurture Cuticle Oil, £15.50, Mavala Cuticle Massage Oil, £9.10, and Nails Inc. Vit C Please Cuticle Oil, £8.90.
-Also try OPI Repair Mode Bond Building Nail Serum, £29.90, which acts like scaffolding for brittle nails without making them hard.
+R29 suggests Essie On a Roll Apricot Roll-On Hydrating Cuticle Oil and Nails Inc. Vit C Please Cuticle Oil.
+Also try OPI Repair Mode Bond Building Nail Serum, which acts like scaffolding for brittle nails without making them hard.

 AdvertisementADVERTISEMENT